nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 Then I tried Chrome’s [Copy as cURL feature](https://developers.google.com/web/updates/2015/05/replay-a-network-request-in-curl), to see if a header of some kind was required.
 And it worked!
 From there, I began removing headers to see what the required header was.

 The answer? `X-Requested-With: XMLHttpRequest`.
 I actually wasn’t familiar with `X-Requested-With` before I encountered it here.
-Apparently, it’s a header added by a lot of JavaScript libraries to denote an AJAX request.
+[Apparently](https://stackoverflow.com/questions/17478731/whats-the-point-of-the-x-requested-with-header), it’s a header added by a lot of JavaScript libraries to denote an AJAX request.
 Why the registrar blocks non-AJAX requests, I don’t know.
-But at least my requests to the endpoint worked!
+But at least my requests to the endpoint worked.

 The fetching code in Go turned out to be pretty similar to `FetchFirstPage`.